Blog · By The Packaging Vista Team · June 20, 2026

 Branding them food-safely

 All of these can be custom printed with food-contact-safe inks.
 Our food-safe packaging guide covers inks and materials, and the greaseproof vs. wax vs. parchment comparison helps you choose a barrier.
+Custom food paper is one of the highest-impact, lowest-cost branding moves a food business can make, because every order leaves the counter wrapped in your logo.
+Printed wraps and liners also tie a takeout order back to your retail look when they match your food & beverage boxes.

 Get custom food papers